Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade.md

 3. If a job has a version override (showing in the **dbt Version** section), click **Edit**.
 4. Remove the override to let the job inherit the environment's <Constant name="fusion" /> setting.
 5. Click **Save**.

-### What to expect after upgrading

-With production on <Constant name="fusion" />, you'll experience:

-- **Faster parsing and compilation**: Up to 30x improvement in these steps
-- **Reduced warehouse costs**: State-aware orchestration rebuilds only changed models (30%+ cost savings typical)
-- **Better SQL validation**: More detailed error messages and inline validation
-- **Improved development experience**: If you installed the VS Code extension, you get live CTE previews, column-level lineage, and more
-- **Performance improvements**: Overall job run times should decrease, especially for large projects

 ### Rollback procedure